alphagov/transactions-explorer/README.markdown

   * `--services-data`: Services CSV datafile (default: `data/services.csv`)
   * `--path-prefix`: Prefix for generated URL paths (default: `/`)
   * `--static-digests` Path to manifest file containing assets digests (default: None) You can download the current digests from https://assets.digital.cabinet-office.gov.uk/static/manifest.yml
+* [alternative] Generate the site with `./build_artefact.sh` script.
+It will run the above command with all the defaults.
 * [optional] symlink the contents of assets/javascripts to output/assets/javascripts
 for faster feedback than running create_pages each time.
 * run `./serve.sh`